Albert Speer: Berlin's General Building Inspector (1937–1942)

 During the Chancellery project, the pogrom of Kristallnacht took place.
 Speer made no mention of it in the first draft of Inside the Third Reich.
 It was only on the urgent advice of his publisher that he added a mention of seeing the ruins of the Central Synagogue in Berlin from his car.
 Kristallnacht accelerated Speer's ongoing efforts to dispossess Berlin's Jews from their homes.
 From 1939 on, Speer's Department used the Nuremberg Laws to evict Jewish tenants of non-Jewish landlords in Berlin, to make way for non-Jewish tenants displaced by redevelopment or bombing.
 Eventually, 75,000 Jews were displaced by these measures.
 Speer denied he knew they were being put on Holocaust trains and claimed that those displaced were, "Completely free and their families were still in their apartments".
 He also said: " ... en route to my ministry on the city highway, I could see ... crowds of people on the platform of nearby Nikolassee Railroad Station.
 I knew that these must be Berlin Jews who were being evacuated.
 I am sure that an oppressive feeling struck me as I drove past.
 I presumably had a sense of somber events."
 Matthias Schmidt said Speer had personally inspected concentration camps and described his comments as an "outright farce".
-Martin Kitchen described Speer's often repeated line that he knew nothing of the "dreadful things" as hollow—because not only was he fully aware of the fate of the Jews he was actively participating in their persecution.
+Martin Kitchen described Speer's often repeated line that he knew nothing of the "dreadful things" as hollow—not only was he fully aware of the fate of the Jews, he actively participated in their persecution.

 As Germany started World War II in Europe, Speer instituted quick-reaction squads to construct roads or clear away debris; before long, these units would be used to clear bomb sites.
 Speer used forced Jewish labor on these projects, in addition to regular German workers.
 Construction stopped on the Berlin and Nüremberg plans at the outbreak of war.
 Though stockpiling of materials and other work continued, this slowed to a halt as more resources were needed for the armament industry.
 Speer's offices undertook building work for each branch of the military, and for the SS, using slave labor.
 Speer's building work made him among the wealthiest of the Nazi elite.